 Getting an accurate recycling rate of MSW is clunky at best due to all the various entities involved and the combining of trash with other municipalities in the collection process from non-city trucks.
 Harrisonburg generally reports a 27-32% recycling rate.
 For 2015 it was 39%.
 See the city’s Solid Waste Management Plan for definitions of Principal Recyclable Materials (PRM) and Municipal Solid Waste (MSW) which are used to calculate recycling rates.
 Note that yard waste does factor into the recycling rate equation but not other compostables, for example, food waste.

-Yard waste is currently being picked with bulk items and all landfilled.
+Yard waste is currently being picked up with bulk items and all landfilled.
 At one time it was used for mulch and/or compost.
 It is possible we can go back to that.
 It requires separate trucks that get poor gas mileage so ends up costing more.
-It would also require a change in policy from the county to return to mulching and/or composting.
+It would also require a change in policy for the county to return to mulching and/or composting.